-Note that the error measure (7) is different from the MSE as defined for conventional MSE equalizers [10,12-15].
+Note that the error measure (7) is different from the MSE as defined for conventional MSE equalizers [10, 12-15].
 The idea behind the proposed approach is to truncate the channel memory and not to delete it completely.
 The impulse responses $p_k(m)$ are to be understood as residual impulse responses of arbitrarily chosen length L_p .
-Both the optimal residual systems $p_k(m)$ and receive filters $h_k(n)$ need to be found through minimization of (8).
+During the receiver design process both the optimal residual systems $p_k(m)$ and receive filters $h_k(n)$ need to be found through minimization of (8).
 Because of the existence of residual systems $p_k(m)$, minimizing (8) does, in general, not result in an equalization of the channel.
 Even if $Q_k = 0$ there will be a remaining ISI between L_p consecutive data samples in each of the subchannels.
-The crosstalk between different channels $i \neq k$ will be reduced as much as possible with FIR filters of the given length L_h .